 This core image then explodes across two further works, The Courtship and Over Land (both 2017).
-In each, the backdrops are riots of exuberant colour.
-The Courtship, conjures a medley of scenes from the historical ‘grand tour’: an image of George III’s consort, Queen Charlotte, peeps out near a sailing ship, while mountains and artworks hover about – all overlaid by the black-painted form of the couple, locked together forever.
-In Overland, the figures are again portrayed in black, this time over a remembered scene from a painting by Pierre Bonnard.
+In both, the backdrops are riots of exuberant colour.
+The Courtship conjures a medley of scenes from the historical ‘grand tour’: an image of George III’s consort, Queen Charlotte, peeps out near a sailing ship, while mountains and artworks hover about – all overlaid by the black-painted form of the couple, locked together forever.
+In Over Land, the figures are again portrayed in black, this time over a remembered scene from a painting by Pierre Bonnard.
 (Corcoran later found that Bonnard had borrowed his subject from Titian, a discovery that delighted her, adding to the work’s overlaying of different temporalities.)

-Corcoran’s interest in historical echoes comes not from a train-spotterish desire to trace references but, instead, from a desire to show how our ideas of what history is – and what it means – come directly from the images art has given us.
-Retell it, as she does in At the Spar: Tong, and you begin to realize that there are other stories, ones that history may have missed.
+Corcoran’s interest in historical echoes comes not from a train-spotterish desire to trace references but, instead, from a wish to show how our ideas of what history is – and what it means – are informed by the images art has given us.
+Retell it, and you begin to realize that there are other histories that have been forgotten along the way.

 One such story is that of Aspasia, the exhibition’s title figure.
-Known only through the writings of men (albeit men including Plato and Plutarch) Aspasia was an immigrant to classical-era Athens.
-She was also the lover of Pericles, but as an outsider she was not subject to the laws of the city.
+Known only through the writings of men (albeit men including Plato and Plutarch), Aspasia was an immigrant to Classical-era Athens.
+She was the lover of Pericles but, as an outsider, she was not subject to the laws of the city.
 Turning her non-citizenship to her advantage, Aspasia held influential gatherings: Socrates was a frequent visitor.
 The two paintings of her in this exhibition (Aspasia and Aspasia II, both 2017) show an introspective figure rendered in fluid yet hazy watercolour.